-Ask almost any contestant on the competition barbecue circuit, including Traeger’s own Chad Ward, whether to cook a brisket fat side up or fat side down, and you will likely get the same unanimous answer: fat side down.
+Ask almost any contestant on the competition barbecue circuit, including Traeger’s own Chad Ward, whether to cook a brisket fat side up or down, and you will likely get the same unanimous answer: fat side down.
 But in Texas, they’d call that brisket upside down, and pitmasters like Meat Church’s Matt Pittman most definitely prefer fat side up.
-Read on to see which camp you’re in.
+Read on to see which camp you’re in for smoking a brisket.

 The debate over fat side up or fat side down has raged in the barbecue community for years.
 Like most good debates, the debate over brisket orientation leads us into the realms of both art and science.
 Chemistry is involved, but so is simple eye appeal.
 Let's dive in.